 The Company’s Constitution provides that there must be a minimum of 3 and a maximum of 10 directors.

-Having regard to the size and the nature of its business, the Company has determined that a 4 member board is appropriate and sufficient to enable it to effectively discharge its responsibilities to the Company.
+Having regard to the size and the nature of its business, the Company has determined that a 4 member board is appropriate and sufficient to enable it to effectively discharge its responsibilities to the Group.

 Majority of independent directors